You can’t stop thinking about him.

 You want to choose your own Subway toppings man.
 The power of freedom and choice.
 Your parents have never let you buy your own clothes or pick your own toppings at Subway.
 They’ve controlled your life.
 They love you and they know what’s best for you.
 That’s why they’ve “helped” you make every decision in your life.
 But enough is enough.
 You want to make at least one major, life-altering decision.
 You want the option of living with the person you’ll spend every day of your life with.

 He’s your soul mate.
-He shows up in the middle of the night with your favorite snacks.
+He shows up in the middle of the night with boba tea.
 He zooms across town at any hour to mend your heart.
-He stays up late to Snapchat with you.
+He stays up late to video chat with you.
 He’d throw himself in front of a bullet train to declare his love for you (so long as the train’s stopped, of course).

 You know yourself enough to realize that he’s the one for you.
-He’s your Shah Rukh Khan, Aamir Khan and Hrithik Roshan.
+He’s your Shah Rukh Khan, Aamir Khan and Hrithik Roshan all rolled up into one.

 Why marry the man of your dreams parents’ dreams?